Stormy Daniels’ Lawyer Michael Avenatti Is Sure Michael Cohen Has More Damaging Trump Tapes

 “I can’t believe Michael would do this to me,” Trump reportedly said.

-But Cohen stated that his wife, daughter and son come first in an interview with ABC this month, which was seen as a message to Trump to stop seeing him as some sort of a loyal servant who’d never turn against him.
+But Cohen stated that his wife, daughter, and son come first in an interview with ABC this month, which was seen as a message to Trump to stop seeing him as some sort of a loyal servant who’d never turn against him.